juliachanb/juliachanb.github.io/pages/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 Hi, I'm Julia!
 I'm a really cool journalist and DJ lady.
+This is a sentecne to show me how this works.

 I wear cooler glasses than you, and my dog is awesome.
 His name is Remy and he is very fluffy.
 You might even get to meet him.